m25lazi/Typescript-Express-Server/README.md

 `tsc --init`

 This will create a tsconfig.json that contains compilerOptions required for typescript compiler.
+Make required changes.

 * Add a reference to the main typings file (something.d.ts) in index.ts
 * Create Procfile which asks to install all typings dependencies,  run tsc command (to create corresponding .js file wherever specified) and start node
 * Add all js files (*.js), typings folder in gitignore (and node_modules as usual). tsc command in Procfile will generate those for us.

+App can be deployed to Heroku without initializing typings, tsc (where both tsconfig.json, typings.json wont be there).Instead you have to push typings folder completely to Heroku GIT.
+And make necessary changes in Procfile so that there is no need to install typings seperately and add tsc compilerOptions directly in Procfile itself

+`./node_modules/.bin/tsc --module commonjs --outDir build/ --noImplicitAny --sourceMap --target ES5 index.ts`